 Infant car seats tend to be a bit wider than boosters because they have to handle the sometimes bulky handles and shell shape for those removable seats.
 Convertible car seats also tend to be a bit wider.
 But there are still quite a few of both kinds that are 16 inches wide, and some a bit wider than we’ve listed below.

-The Diono Radian 3R is the lower cost, neater version of the go-to narrow car seat, the Diono Radian 3RXT.
-This convertible car seat is still only 16 inches wide.
+The Diono Radian 3R 3-in-1 Convertible Car Seat is the lower cost, neater version of the go-to narrow car seat, the Diono Radian 3RXT.
+This convertible car seat is still only 17 inches wide.
 Diono calls it one of the “original 3-across car seats”.

-This car seat is rated for kids up to 40 lbs in rear-facing mode whereas the other models go up to 45 lbs.
+This narrow car seat is rated for kids up to 50 lbs in rear-facing mode.

 This has been named our best car seat for twins, in case you are trying to fit this in a car for twins or multiples!